David-Maura-Rodgers/JavaScript_Project_2/README.md

 # General Knowledge Quiz

-My General Knowledge Quiz site has a simple and clear design so that user won't feel unsure as how to navigate and run the quiz.
+My General Knowledge Quiz site has a simple and clear design so that the user won't feel unsure as how to navigate and run the quiz.
+The user will first be taken to the home page where they are greeted with a welcome message and a button they can click to be taken quiz page.

+The first question in the question array will be displayed on this page.
+The questions will change dynamically when the user has selected a radio button that corresponds with the answer they wish to choose.
+They will then click on Next Question button to get the next question in the array.
+This process repeats until they reach the reach the end of the quiz.
+They can then click the Restart Button to try the quiz again.

 <!-- ![home-page](https://user-images.githubusercontent.com/91907661/147686839-8534ed06-a51b-471b-ae05-44b2d51e8a31.png) -->

 ## Features

-Below is a list of features that I have on this site which I will detail individually - there is a nav menu for each page, and there are five pages in total - Home, Sleep, Exercise, Mindfulness and a Suggestions page.
-The home page has an aside which also loads up a YouTube video for each section.
-Within the Sleep, Exercise and Mindfulness pages, there is an iframe, table and list items which link to various external sources.
-There is a form for the Suggestions page to record data entered by users of the site.
-There is also a footer which links the user to social media pages and a link which brings users back to the top of the page if they have scrolled down to the bottom.
+Below is a list of features that I have on this site which I will detail individually.
+There is a welcome page with a Start quiz Button that will take the user to main quiz page.
+On this quiz page, there is a quiz area which contains a question display area and 4 radio buttons that the user can select from to register an answer.
+And below this, but still within the smae containg div, the user will receive feed back on their answers.
+There is a another div below which contains dynamic icons in response to user input.
+And finally two buttons: Next Question and Restart Quiz along with a score tracker at the bottom.

 ### Each Feature Explained